The Debutantes (film)

-The Debutantes, is a 2017 Philippine supernatural horror film, directed by Prime Cruz, is an under production by Regal Films, starring Sue Ramirez, Miles Ocampo, Michelle Vito, Jane De Leon and Chanel Morales.
+The Debutantes is a 2017 Filipino supernatural slasher film directed by Prime Cruz, and produced by Regal Entertainment.
+The film stars Sue Ramirez, Miles Ocampo, Michelle Vito, Jane De Leon and Chanel Morales.
 Its first trailer was released on September 8, 2017, and the film debuted nationwide on October 4, 2017, under Regal Films.
-The film is Ramirez' second horror film after the Ang Manananggal sa Unit 23B.
+The film is Ramirez's second horror film after Ang Manananggal sa Unit 23B.

 Plot

 Kate (Sue Ramirez) is a strange and weird girl who wants to be friends with the popular girls in school - Lara (Miles Ocampo), Jenny (Jane De Leon), Candice (Michelle Vito) and Shayne (Chanel Morales).
 However the group prefers to bully her instead.
 After helping the girls with their homework, Lara invites Kate to Jenny's 18th birthday.
 However, the group played a prank on her during the birthday.

 Kate had a nightmare about a curse and tried to warn the others but they continued bullying her aside from Lara.
 Soon, there was a supernatural entity that is killing the debutantes as they turn 18.